aurcame/metrics-cpu-mem/README.md

 ---
 This repository contains:
   - python script "**metrics**" that collect metrics about your linux server and prints basic information about your OS' cpu and memory  to console.
-  - Dockerimage for building [aurcame/metrics](https://hub.docker.com/repository/docker/aurcame/metrics) image.
+  - Dockerfile for building [aurcame/metrics](https://hub.docker.com/repository/docker/aurcame/metrics) image.

 # Metrics script
 # Prerequisites